 If you are interested in becoming a TEAM volunteer you need to do the following:

-- Fill out a TEAM volunteer application.
-You can fill it out here and submit it electronically.
+- Click here to fill out a TEAM volunteer application form and submit it electronically.

 Volunteers are expected to attend all three trainings, as they each cover different modules or TEAM programs.
 Volunteers are expected to then observe in-school programs until they feel comfortable to team with another TEAM volunteer.
 Then, volunters are asked to do at least 4 separate program dates a year to remain active.

 Currently, TEAM offers Maryland schools free classroom programs on the following topics:

 - Chesapeake Bay Watershed

 - Streams and Macroinvertebrates